mzucchelli/cloud-final/README.md

     8. Test the application by creating, updating, and deleting a stock trade.
     9. Run the integration tests (view the README inside the tests directory)

-4. To deploy to kubernetes on AWS (for production)
+4. To deploy to kubernetes on AWS (for production).
+Initially, it must be deployed manually.
+Once the application is set up, the continuous deployment will take over and perform a blue/green deployment - implemented in deployment/k8s/deploy.sh
    1. Set up the AWS CLI (if you are using AWS)
    2. Fork the repository, and connect your repository to TravisCI for builds.
 Create environment variables within Travis CI
    3. Replace mzucc in the .travis.yml file with your dockerhub username